qridwan/qridwan/README.md

 **Talking about Personal Stuffs:**
 - 💞 Passionate about Web Development!
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript and AWS
 - 💬 Ask me about anything on [Telegram](https://t.me/thizizrid)
 - 📫  How to reach me: ridwanul.alam96@gmail.com
 - 🎓 Completed BSc in Textile Engineering